CONNECTICUT DRUG CRIMES DEFENSE LAWYERS

 A drug-related conviction can have an extremely negative impact on your life.
 As court proceedings are part of the public record, the existence of your case and its disposition will be easily accessible to anyone with the motivation to find it.
 In addition, you may be subject to significant legal penalties imposed by the court, including extensive jail time.
 Consequently, people who are accused of drug offenses in Connecticut should retain legal counsel immediately.

 Our attorneys have extensive experience as former prosecutors, public defenders, and criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
 We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
-To schedule a free consultation, call Duffy Law in New Haven today at 203-946-2000.
+To schedule a consultation, call Duffy Law in New Haven today at 203-946-2000.